*** Want to learn how a family member can take care of you at home and get paid?

 What is the maximum income to qualify for food stamps?

 If you want to be eligible for food stamps benefits, there is a limit to how high your income can be before you are not able to qualify for the benefits.
 Yet what exactly qualifies as an income?

 According to USDA, SNAP includes cash earnings from an accumulation of the sources.
 The two main sources that SNAP count as income are:

 ● Income that you earned (before the deduction of payroll taxes)

-● The income you did not earn ( these includes Social Security, cash assistance, child support, and unemployment insurance)
+● The income you did not earn (these includes Social Security, cash assistance, child support, and unemployment insurance)

 In essence, to be qualified for food stamps benefits, the total amount of your household income must be below a certain number.
-This means once you determine the sum of your income in regards to both earned and unearned income, it must be below a specific number.
+This means once you determine the sum of your income in regard to both earned and unearned income, it must be below a specific number.

 This certain number all depends on the total amount of people living in your household.
 To qualify for SNAP benefit, your maximum total income per month should be 130% of the federal poverty level.

 Here is a list of approximate income limits to be eligible for food stamps, according to In Charge: